kent-rasmussen/azt/USAGE.md

 - A syllable profile analysis file (on first run, and if CV analysis parameters change).
 This can take a while to run, so we store and load it, rather than running it on each startup.
 - A preferences file (any time a check is run, to preserve preferences, including `ps`/`profile` status).
 This allows you to start where you left off.
-- Report files, whenever reports are run by the user
 - A tone frame definitions file, once at least one has been defined.
 I strongly recommend not modifying this file.
-- an `audio` folder, where sound files are saved, once at least one has been recorded.
+- An `audio` folder, where sound files are saved, once at least one has been recorded.
+- A `report` folder, where report files are stored whenever run by the user.
+These are set apart from the rest of the repository to reduce clutter.
+N.B.: relative links to audio work in this hierarchy, if you move a report from a sister directory to `audio`, be sure to update the links accordingly.

 # Tell A→Z+T Where to Find Your Database
 The first time you run A→Z+T, you will need to select your LIFT database.